On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case: Abstract

 \section{Abstract}

 We prove that E. De Giorgi's conjecture for the nonlocal approximation of free-discontinuity problems extends to the case of functionals defined in terms of the symmetric gradient of the admissible field.
 After introducing a suitable class of continuous finite-difference approximants, we show the compactness of deformations with equibounded energies, as well as their Gamma-convergence.
-The compactness analysis relies on a generalization of a Fr\'echet-Kolmogorov approach previously introduced by two of the authors.
-An essential difficulty is the identification of the limiting space of admissible deformations.
-We show that if the approximants involve superlinear contributions, a limiting GSBD representation can be ensured, whereas a further integral geometric term appears in the limiting functional in the linear case.
-We eventually discuss the connection between this latter setting and an open problem in the theory of integral geometric measures.
+The compactness analysis is a crucial hurdle, which we overcome by generalizing a Fr\'echet-Kolmogorov approach previously introduced by two of the authors.
+A second essential difficulty is the identification of the limiting space of admissible deformations, since a control on the directional variations is, a priori, only available in average.
+A limiting representation in GSBD is eventually established via a novel characterization of this space.